Junyoungson808/Code-102-reading-notes/Class8.md

     | Less Than         (<)   | returns true if the left op is < right op       | var1 < var2                              |
     | Less Than or =    (<=)  | returns true if the left op is <= right op      | var1 <= var2                             |

-    ==Assignment Operator==: An assignment operator **assigns** a value to its left operand based on the value of its right operand.
+    Assignment Operator: An assignment operator **assigns** a value to its left operand based on the value of its right operand.
     The simple assignment operator is equal (=), which assigns the value of its right operand to its left operand.
     That is, x = f() is an assignment expression that assigns the value of f() to x.

     | Name                      | Shorthand Operator         | Meaning               |
     | Assignment                | x = f()                    | x = f()               |